pghvlaans/sbotools/README.md

   * Util.pm: Add rationalize_queue for automatic reverse dependency rebuilds
   + Readme.pm: Only display README once
   * Add setting CPAN_IGNORE: Install scripts even if they are already installed from the CPAN
-    * Thanks to 1-1sam for the request.
+    * Thanks to 1-1sam for the suggestion.
   * Pkgs.pm: Properly ignore uninstalled CPAN modules
   * sbofind: Report on scripts installed from the CPAN, in whole or in part
   * sboinstall: Make --reverse-rebuild usable with --compat32; --use-template is incompatible